Gravitational baryogenesis in $f(T,L_m)$ gravity: Conclusion

 For the $\partial_\mu(-T)$ coupling~\eqref{Coupling_T}, we find that none of the three models is capable of supporting successful baryogenesis within the estimated range of decoupling temperatures, $\mathbf{T}_D \sim 10^7$--$10^{14}\,\mathrm{GeV}$.
 Instead, all three models require decoupling temperatures of the order of the inflationary scale, $\mathbf{T}_D \sim M_I$, which lies well beyond our considered range.
 The condition $\mathbf{T}_D \sim M_I$ is the same one necessary for the original gravitational baryogenesis paradigm.

 For the $\partial_\mu(-T-\frac{L_m}{L_0})$ coupling~\eqref{Coupling_T_Lm}, we find that the inclusion of the $\partial_\mu(-\frac{L_m}{L_0})$ term contributes positively to generating the baryon asymmetry, as it significantly increases the flexibility of the free parameters in the models.
 Nevertheless, when the modified gravity contribution is required to be a small correction to GR, as imposed by Eq.~\eqref{Constrain1}, successful baryogenesis can only be achieved for decoupling temperatures in the range $\mathbf{T}_D \sim 10^{12}$--$10^{14}\,\mathrm{GeV}$.
 Temperatures below this range produce an insufficient asymmetry to satisfy the observational constraints.
+Moreover, the estimated values of $B_{\text{crit}}$ are typically small, thereby rendering the overall coupling constant of $f(T, L_m)$ negligible compared with that associated with the Torsion-scalar term.
+Such results indicate that small deviations can aid in the baryogenesis mechanism.

 For the $\partial_\mu(f(T,L_m))$ coupling~\eqref{Coupling_f}, we find that all three models require significantly larger values of the parameter $B$ compared to the $\partial_\mu(-T-\frac{L_m}{L_0})$ coupling, particularly at lower decoupling temperatures.
-When the contribution of modified gravity is constrained to be a small correction to GR, $\left|\frac{\rho_{\rm MG}}{\rho}\right| < 1$, none of the models are able to generate the observed baryon asymmetry at any temperature, as the resulting asymmetry remains insufficient to satisfy observational bounds.
+Moreover when the contribution of modified gravity is constrained to be a small correction to GR, $\left|\frac{\rho_{\rm MG}}{\rho}\right| < 1$, none of the models are able to generate the observed baryon asymmetry at any temperature, as the resulting asymmetry remains insufficient to satisfy observational bounds.

+An important conceptual point is that the successful scenarios we have identified rely crucially on the non-minimal torsion--matter couplings encoded in $f(T,L_m)$.
+In standard GR with a radiation fluid, the Ricci scalar vanishes and the original curvature-based gravitational baryogenesis operator $\partial_\mu R\,J^\mu$ does not generate a sufficient asymmetry in the radiation era~\cite{Davoudiasl:2004gf}.
+By contrast, in $f(T,L_m)$ gravity the torsion scalar and, more importantly, its coupling to the matter Lagrangian $L_m$ provide a non-vanishing source for the baryon chemical potential even in the radiation-dominated regime.
+This allows us to obtain the observed baryon-to-entropy ratio for decoupling temperatures $10^{12}$--$10^{14}\,\mathrm{GeV}$ while keeping the modified gravity sector subdominant, a behaviour that cannot be reproduced in GR with a perfect fluid.

 Furthermore, a late-time cosmological study reveals that these models present a Hubble rate evolution compatible with the standard $\Lambda$CDM scenario, reproducing the observed accelerated expansion of the Universe.
 These results suggest that extensions of $f(T,L_m)$ gravity, possibly including more general couplings or additional matter-sector contributions, may offer fertile ground for future investigations into the interplay between fundamental interactions and baryogenesis, as well as potential observational signatures in both the early and late Universe.